MaceChettiyadan/Y11Notes/Economics/2. Supply & Demand/PPT - Demand.md

 ###### The law of demand
 - There is an inverse relationship between the price of a product and the quantity of the product demanded, due to; #testanswer
-	- **Substitution** effect - when a product increases in price, consumers subsititute for a cheaper good
+	- **Substitution** effect - when a product increases in price, consumers substitute for a cheaper good
 	- **Income** effect - when a product becomes more expensive, it takes up a larger portion of a consumers' income and so the consumer has less to spend on other goods
 		- The **purchasing power** of income is reduced